 Restaurants can be an expensive business to run, so you may want to consider some in-depth market research, and perhaps consider running a food stall or food truck as an experiment before moving into the restaurant business.

 All our members have access to Business Loans, so if you’re looking for some extra capital to get things moving, we can help you.

 If you love to travel, you may enjoy helping others have memorable experiences.

 According to the UNWTO, 117 million people travelled internationally from January to March of 2022.

 Setting up a travel planning business has relatively low startup costs.
 You don’t need too many tools, as you will be selling your skills and reliability above all.

 You can either set up an in-person travel planning business or run consultations online or over the phone.
 If you are working for yourself out of your home, you’ll most likely operate online.
-If you start an agency or are contracting for a company, you’ll probably be in a physical location.

 Pick a niche and decide what kind of travel you’re interested in.
 Again, you can choose between corporate and personal.
 If you’re working for yourself, it may be worth teaming up with an agency that can provide you with clients for a kickback.